Stacking transmission spectra of different exoplanets: Fundamentals

 \subsection{Non-isothermal atmospheres}

 Highly irradiated exoplanets generally have upper atmosphere's that are close to isothermal because of the strong external radiative forcing \citep[e.g.][]{Hansen2008}.
 In an atmosphere where:

 is a measure of the strength of the temperature gradient, this gives the number of scale heights over which the temperature changes by order $e$.
-Since transmission spectroscopy only probes a few scale heights and most irradiated exoplanets have $|b|\gg10$ \citep{Heng2017}, any temperature gradient only slightly modifies the measured transit radius, such that \citep{Heng2017}:
+Since transmission spectroscopy only probes a few scale heights and most irradiated exoplanets have $|B|\gg10$ \citep{Heng2017}, any temperature gradient only slightly modifies the measured transit radius, such that \citep{Heng2017}:

-Given $|b|$ is large, this can be thought of as a small correction to the $l_\nu+1$ terms, and as such a non-isothermal atmosphere does not change the picture that the difference in transit radii, normalised to the scale height is the quantity to consider for stacking.
+Given $|B|$ is large for highly irradiated planets, this can be thought of as a small correction to the $l_\nu+1$ terms, and as such a non-isothermal atmosphere does not change the picture that the difference in transit radii, normalised to the scale height is the quantity to consider for stacking.
 The non-isothermality of the atmospheres of the different planets becomes encoded in the harmonic mean of the $l+1$ correction to the atmospheric scale height.
+However, we note that for more weakly irradiated planets, in particular temperate sub-Neptunes, which are being studied with JWST \citep[e.g.][]{Benneke2024,Holmberg2024,Rigby2025}, do not necessarily have strongly isothermal atmospheres due to their weaker irradiation levels.